PRAISE FOR TORONTO GRAFFITI

 This book has been featured in the Globe and Mail twice, as well as CBC radio and a variety of local, national and international media outlets.
 It is currently being used as reference material by the City of Toronto, sold at the York University bookstore and picked up by professors at the University of Toronto, Ryerson Polytechnic Universities and showcased at Centennial College.
 The Toronto Public Library has also purchased several books to add to their collection.
-This incredible book is now also a part of The National Library of Canada.
+This incredible book is now also a part of The National Library of Canada and the legendary, prestigious AGO - The Art Gallery of Ontario.
 It is widely becoming known as a deeply insightful, authentic work with significant sociopolitical, anthropological and historical perspectives.

 Throughout the course of this project many questions were sent in from the general public for graffiti artists.
 These questions came in from across Canada including the Northwest Territories, the States, Europe and Oceana.
 People are definitely curious.

 • Rogers T.V Channel 10 - La Bomba interview

 • CBC Radio - Big City, Small World interview with Garvia Bailey

 • The Globe and Mail (two separate articles)

 • The Torontoist

 • The Art Market